Keep a good lookout…

 Kayak lifeguard training was conducted for three organisations this year – assessments are being conducted over the next few weeks.

 Creative Approaches to Group work training was conducted in Sydney for the first time!
 Thanks to Yonna for her support to pull it together from scratch!

 Accountants have been appointed to manage our books – a big relief for Jono!

 The AGM was held in the first week of September and attended by the whole management committee.
 Plans have been made for the next 12 months and a report generated on the operation to date (Annual Report 2016)

-Training in “Working with young people” and group facilitation for adventure based learning was conducted for the STS South Passage Watch Leaders by Jono and Bryn in August.
+A third version of training in “Working with young people” and group facilitation for adventure based learning was conducted for the STS South Passage Watch Leaders by Jono and Bryn in August.

 Congratulations Amy Luke-Paredi, who has been awarded the first Helen Houghton scholarship after qualifying with her Duke of Edinburgh Bronze expedition.
 Amy will be going on to complete our level 2 Sea School Certificate.